hackarmour/monoinit/README.md

 }
 ```

 Here `socket` and `client` are the names of repos inside the monorepo.
 The goal of this file to let monoinit know all the common commands these projects have.
 For instance, when `run` command is ran at the root of the monorepo, monoinit searches for `run` in all of the repos, executes them together and aggregates the outputs and shows them all together.
 There's no point of running the command when the shell is inside one of the repo folders.
-The `hook` field is optional and is not a command, it is executed each time when you run `git add` anywhere in the project.
+The `hooks` field is optional and is executed when you run `git add` anywhere in the project.

 ## Commands